to-top

 Paste Time - ctrl + shift + v

-Duplicate Time - ctrl + shift + d (reassigned)
+Duplicate Time - ctrl + shift + d (for consistency I replaced 'duplicate track version')

 Play file in Media Bay with a shortcut

-to test an audio sample in the mix
+To test an audio sample in a mix.

 Quantized Nudge